Sarjoo Gowreesunkur

-Sarjoo Gowreesunkur was the Mauritius national football team coach in 1996 and 2006.
+Sarjoo Gowreesunkur is a former footballer who served as the Mauritius national football team coach in 1996 and 2006.
 He has also been a player and coach of Sunrise Flacq United in the 1990s.
 He resigned from the position coach in August 2007 following the poor performance of the national team during the Indian Ocean Games.
 He was later coach of AS Port-Louis 2000 and Curepipe Starlight SC.
 He now hosts a talk show about football on the radio in Mauritius.